| October 1, 2011 through December 31, 2011

 VIII.
 CRIMINAL ACTIONS

-In certain situations, U.S. Attorneys may enter into Pre-Trial Diversion (PTD) agreements with alleged violators in lieu of actual prosecution.
+In certain situations, U.S. Attorneys may enter into Pre-Trial Diversion (PTD) or other agreements with alleged violators in lieu of actual prosecution.
 Under these agreements, the government agrees not to proceed with criminal prosecution if the alleged violator meets certain terms and conditions.
-The terms and conditions of a PTD may be tailored to each individual case.
-If the divertee successfully completes the program, no criminal charges are filed.
-If, on the other hand, the divertee does not successfully complete the program, criminal charges may be reinstated.
-FSIS frequently monitors these agreements so that it can assist the United States Attorneys in determining whether the terms have been met or that prosecution should be reinstated.
-Table 19 lists Pre-Trial Diversion agreements for the quarterly reporting period.
+The terms and conditions of these agreements may be tailored to each individual case.
+If the violator successfully completes the program, no criminal charges are filed.
+If, on the other hand, the violator does not successfully complete the program, criminal charges may be reinstated.
+FSIS frequently monitors these agreements so that it can assist the U.S. Attorneys in determining whether the terms have been met or that prosecution should be reinstated.
+Table 18 lists Pre-Trial Diversion and other agreements for the quarterly reporting period.

 [Top of page]